rogeryeosgit/DevoProject/Notes.md

 - Finishing up QT entries copy and pasting

 - Fixed bugs related to refreshing pages with passages / selected plans

+## 26 Sep 2022

+- Fixed some dependencies

+- Updating to google analytics 4